Post-Quantum Security of Block Cipher Constructions: Post-Quantum Security of

 where $E^{T_j,K}_{k_0}$ is defined as follows.
 First, define $E^{T_0,K}=E$, and for all $j \in [1, q_C]$,

-Note that the above definition differs from prior work~\cite{EC:ABKM22,EC:ABKMS24,basak2025post}.
+Note that the above definition differs from prior work~\cite{EC:ABKM22,EC:ABKMS24},\ \cite{basak2025post}.
 Specifically, $E^{T_i,K}$ is now constructed recursively based on $E^{T_{i-1},K}$, whereas in previous work, it was not.
-Roughly speaking, $E^{T_j, K}$ denotes a slight modification of $E$ that remains consistent with the transcript $T_j$, as stated in \expref{Proposition}{prop:E-T_jk-y}, with the proof provided in \expref{Appendix}{app:E-T_jk-y}.
+Roughly speaking, $E^{T_j, K}$ denotes a slight modification of $E$ that remains consistent with the transcript $T_j$, as stated in \expref{Proposition}{prop:E-T_jk-y}.
+The proof is straightforward and we omit the routine details.

-\begin{proposition} For any $E \in \mathcal{E}(m,n)$, $K = (k_0, k_1, k_2) \in \{0,1\}^{m+2n}$, $j \in \{1, \ldots, q_C\}$, transcript $T_j = \{(x_1, y_1), \ldots, (x_j, y_j)\}$ without repetition, and any $i \in \{1, \ldots, j\}$, it holds that
+\begin{proposition} For any $E \in \mathcal{E}(m,n)$, $K = (k_0, k_1, k_2) \leftarrow \mathcal{K}$, $j \in \{1, \ldots, q_C\}$, transcript $T_j = \{(x_1, y_1), \ldots, (x_j, y_j)\}$ without repetition, and any $i \in \{1, \ldots, j\}$, it holds that